wwbustb/fmz-docs/doc/getting_started.rst

 >>>>>>>>>>>>>>>>>>

 After learning the most basic concepts, let’s start using FMZ to explore the quantitative world.
-(Building your own quantitative trading system is a very large project, you need to have considerable computer knowledge and skills, Fortunately, FMZ has done this for you!)
+(Building your own quantitative trading system is a very large project, you need to have considerable computer knowledge and skills, fortunately, FMZ has done this for you!)

 Register your FMZ account,Log in to https://www.fmz.com.